 • Utilities such as electric, gas, water and sewer

 • Funeral expenses including travel to out of town funerals

 • Hospital expenses for family: travel, hotel stays, food, gas, etc.

 • Other child needs: diapers, formula, etc.

 • Direct Cash/Check to Family

-Life-altering Circumstances or Conditions: sudden life changes related to a health or medical diagnosis, injury, illness of the employee or child that affect a family (as defined above) emotionally, financially, mentally, or socially in an extreme way; includes but is not limited to changes in family member medical health (i.e. child or family member diagnosed with a medical condition), passing of parent/caregiver/guardian or child, loss of home due to sudden environmental changes, etc. CORE reserves the right to define the parameters of life-altering circumstances or conditions for each of our recipients.
+- Life-altering Circumstances or Conditions: sudden life changes related to a health or medical diagnosis, injury, illness of the employee or child that affect a family (as defined above) (i.e. child or family member diagnosed with a medical condition), passing of parent/caregiver/guardian or child, loss of home due to sudden environmental natural disaster.
+CORE reserves the right to define the parameters of life-altering circumstances or conditions for each of our recipients.

-Parent/Caregiver/Guardian: one who is the parent, caregiver, custodian, or guardian of a child.
+- Parent/Caregiver/Guardian: one who is the parent, caregiver, custodian, or legal guardian of a child.

-Restaurant: any place where food and beverage is bought and sold on-premise, including quick service (ex.: Starbucks and McDonald’s, grocery store hot bar), fast casual (ex.: Panera), casual dining (ex.: Olive Garden), fine dining (ex.: Fleming’s Steak House), and room service and in-hotel restaurants (ex.: Marriott hotel bar or in-room food service), food trucks, and hospital and school cafeterias.
+- Restaurant: any place where food and beverage is bought and sold on-premise, including quick service (ex.: Starbucks and McDonald’s, grocery store hot bar), fast casual (ex.: Panera), casual dining (ex.: Olive Garden), fine dining (ex.: Fleming’s Steak House), and room service and in-hotel restaurants (ex.: Marriott hotel bar or in-room food service), food trucks, and hospital and school cafeterias.